BenVella/backend-java/README.md

 - Gradle build with docker-compose
 - Integrating locally hosted dockerized Keycloak instance for Token Endpoint authentication
-- Docker compose
+- Docker compose:
   - rabbitmq, for eventual integration of an amqp
-  - keycloak for the targeted auth system once setup
+  - keycloak for bearer based authentication for rest api consumption
   - postgresdb for keycloak above
-- orders api requests to rabbitMq or kafka (todo)
-  - Some structure is present under `com.backend.order`, but requires proper hookup
-  - The structure should demonstrate the general flow of code, which should evolve as more functionality would be brought in
+- RabbitMq
+  - Setup in docker and config but not being used at all for the time being, would be a good way to buffer and de-synchronise workloads

 ## Execution Requirements